Chuck out your chip pan – it could save your life!

 If you still intend to cook chips in a traditional chip pan, follow these fire safety tips:

-- Don’t cook after drinking alcohol – if you really want some chips get a takeaway
+- Alcohol and cooking don’t mix – if you really want some chips get a takeaway

-- Never fill a pan more than one-third full of fat or oil
+- Only fill a pan up to one-third full of fat or oil

-- Never put the food in the pan if the oil begins to give off smoke
+- Food shouldn’t be put in the pan if the oil begins to give off smoke

 - Make sure food is dry before putting it in hot oil so it doesn’t splash